Our Fellow Ode Brew Coffee Grinder review comes without any sugarcoating because this product isn’t begging for mercy.

 The grind range for this coffee grinder is from coarse to medium-fine, which allows it to brew decent coffee with many devices, from the Aeropress to the French press.

 The most remarkable aspect of the Ode’s performance is coffee grind size distribution.
-The Fellow Ode Brew Coffee Grinder is superior to most competitors in this price range in this particular.
+In this regard, the Fellow Ode Brew Coffee Grinder is superior to most competitors in this price range.

 Fellow designed their Ode Grinder to be sturdy and compact.
 It features commercial-grade stainless steel flat burrs that endure heavy use.
 Additionally, it’s easy to clean and fix.